JulioJu/AndroidTaquinGame/README.md

 * Each square have a north, east, south, west square (or null).
 * It's constructs with recursivity.
 * Actually, square.north and square.west is always `null` (problematic).

+## Android.util.Log.d
+* System.out.println could not be used.
+To se view in "Logcat", use Android.util.Log
+* Warning 1: Android.util.Log.d print nothing if second param is `null`.
+* Warning 2: Android.util.Log.d could mix two logs if they have the same first param : `e.g. Log.d("Title", "aa"); Log.d("Title", "bb");`